gvarsanyi/sync-exec/README.md

 An fs.execSync replacement until you get it natively from node 0.12+

-Upgrading to 0.12 is safe, at that point it will use child_process.execSync while maintaining interface compatibility.
+Upgrading to 0.12.x is usually safe.
+At that point it will use child_process.execSync.

+You can still force the emulated version passing `{forceEmulated: true}` to the `options` argument.

 # Advantages